IdlingBrainUT/Ohno_iSeq/README.md

 First, refer to the demo (`How_to_use_iqpu.ipynb`).

 Suppose your data matrix, `x`, is loaded, where each row records the temporal changes in activity for each neuron.
 Running the following code will initiate matrix decomposition, and the results will be stored in model.
-The shapes of the detected neural sequences are stored in model.W, while the temporal changes in their activity intensities are stored in model.H.
+The shapes of the detected neural sequences are stored in `model.W`, while the temporal changes in their activity intensities are stored in `model.H`.

 ```python
 import igpu